• A

 Topics

-Topics include but are not limited to theatre and drama, performance, spectacle and spectators, catharsis, humour, tragedy and comedy.
-Violence is an underlying theme through which these topics will be threaded together as the course progresses.
+Topics include but are not limited to theatre and drama, performance, spectacle and spectators, catharsis, chorus, humour, tragedy, comedy, theatre of the absurd, theatre of cruelty, epic theatre.
+Different conceptions of modern self will be introduced in response to the underlying theme through which these topics will be threaded together as the course progresses.

 Objectives